nongiach/sudo_inject/README.md

 ### Why

-I was looking for a way to steal dead process sudo token, but it doesn't look possible because they are associated by ((process start time and process session id) or (tty start time and tty session id)), and everything can be impressionnated except the start times which are relative to system boot time.
+I was looking for a way to steal dead process sudo token, but it doesn't look possible because they are associated by ((process start time and process session id) or (tty start time and tty session id)).
+Session id (process pid) can be impressionnated but the process start time is not fakable.

 ## Links